Human experts vs. machines in taxa recognition

 The main purpose of this paper was to investigate differences in the identification logic of humans and machines.
-Taxonomic experts still outperformed the selected automatic methods, but \acp{CNN}' performance was close and fell within the range of typical human experts.
-In the future, we will apply more advanced machine learning techniques, boost the performance on the most rare classes using, e.g., transfer learning and data augmentation, and consider global hierarchical classifiers.
-We expect that automatic methods can replace human experts in the routine-like identification of the easiest taxa already in the near future, while the human experts or genetic methods can concentrate on the harder cases.
-Therefore, it is important that ecologists start having confidence in the machines' ability to perform this task and better understand the main challenges that are associated with automatic identification.
+When compared to the existing literature, up to our knowledge this was the first attempt to use a human-like hierarchical classifier for macroinvertebrate image data.
+With respect to accuracy of identification human taxonomic experts still outperformed the selected automatic methods on the limited set of taxa and specimens used in proficiency tests, but \acp{CNN}' performance was close and fell within the range of typical human experts.
+With respect to speed, human identification is no match to that of machines' which are are at least X times faster and will be faster still with improved algorithms and increases in computing power.
+In future studies, we will apply more advanced machine learning techniques, further boost the identification performance on the most rare classes using, e.g., transfer learning and data augmentation, and consider global hierarchical classifiers.